turingschool/backend-curriculum-site/module1/projects/battleship/submission.md

 * Play your game
 * Walk through the code that you implemented to validate ship placement
-* Show a diagram and briefly describe your classes and how they should interact.
+* Show a diagram and briefly describe your classes and how they interact.
 This can be a drawing on the board.

 Your demos should be 10 minutes with an additional 5 minutes for questions from the audience.